Cebulva/business-kpi-dashboard/README.md

 <details>
 <summary>SQL Queries for BigQuery</summary>
 <br>
 The SQL queries used for this project demonstrate our process of transforming raw data into structured, analytical insights for the dashboard.
-Due to the data retention policy of the free BigQuery service, a screenshot of the queries has been preserved to document our work.
+Due to the data retention policy of the free BigQuery service, a screenshot of one of my queries has been preserved to document our work.
 <br>
 <a href="https://github.com/Cebulva/business-kpi-dashboard/blob/main/Screenshots/BigQueryRevenueQuery.png">View SQL Revenue Query</a>
 </details>